msanvarov/nest-rest-typeorm-boilerplate/README.md

 ### 🏗 Choosing a Web Framework

-By default this boilerplate comes with [Fastify](https://github.com/fastify/fastify) as its default web framework for [performance benefits](https://github.com/nestjs/nest/blob/master/benchmarks/all_output.txt).
+By default this boilerplate comes with [Fastify](https://github.com/fastify/fastify) as it offers [performance benefits](https://github.com/nestjs/nest/blob/master/benchmarks/all_output.txt) over Express.
 But can be changed to use [Express](https://expressjs.com/) instead.
 Please follow the steps below to change the web app from Fastify to Express.

 - Replace the following lines of code in the [main.ts file](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/blob/master/src/main.ts)